Recreation Therapy Resources

 Terrain Management

-• If chair dies, be prepared to do a manual push.
+• If the chair dies, be prepared to do a manual push.

-• If caregiver needs to rest, turn chair perpendicular to ramp, and the chair will remain stationary.
+• If the caregiver needs to rest, turn the chair perpendicular to the ramp, and the chair will remain stationary.

-• Patient can partially tilt back while going down a ramp to feel more stable.
+• The patient can partially tilt back while going down a ramp to feel more stable.

-• Patient should NOT be in tilt while going up a ramp.
+• The patient should NOT be in tilt while going up a ramp.

-• Caregiver always has hands placed on chair when going down ramps.
+• Caregiver always has hands placed on the chair when going down ramps.

-• Patient will do short pushes at first then more full-range pushes once his/her momentum is going up the ramp.
+• The patient will do short pushes at first and then more full-range pushes once his/her momentum goes up the ramp.

 • Stay in the middle of the sidewalk.
 The middle is usually the flattest and most stable.